The Before Silicon Valley Project: Mexican Cannery & Agricultural Workers of Santa Clara County, 1920-1960

 ·Completing the processing the over 80 oral history interviews, and

 ·The final launch festivities at San Jose City Hall Plaza on October 14th (Saturday) to Celebrate The Before Silicon Valley Project website/online exhibit: The Bike Tour and afternoon Tardeada/Family Dance and Mini-Documentary Viewing

 Before “Silicon Valley,” Santa Clara County was the largest fruit-producing and processing region in the United States.
 Although Mexicans provided a majority of the labor force for this cannery and agricultural center, little of this history is in books, archives, or on the internet, and few materials have been digitized.
 That is why all of the materials collected in our research will be donated to the AACNA Center and accessible to the public at the end of the project.

 We appreciate the many people who have already contributed their stories, photos, and funds to support our project.

-We thank our sponsor San Jose Parks Foundation and our collaborators San José State Library AACNA Center and Arhoolie Foundation.
+We thank our sponsor San José Parks Foundation and our collaborators San José State Library AACNA Center, Arhoolie Foundation, and La Raza Historical Society.

 Follow us on:

 Margo McBane, PhD, Project Co-Director Emeritus Lecturer in History / San José State University email@example.com